-- The increased corporate use of Census and Health Inequality Data - An on-going corporate project focusing on Business Intelligence and Customer Insight.
-There are currently various pilot schemes taking place.
-The objective is to map all available data sources. - A Bucks wide Data sharing agreement is in place.
+- The increased corporate use of Census and Health Inequality Data - An on-going corporate project focusing on Business Intelligence and Customer Insight. - There are currently various pilot schemes taking place.
+The objective is to map all available data sources, and we have launched our new Information Management Strategy - A Bucks wide Data sharing agreement is in place.
 Individual agreements are in place between specific partners.